Full coverage of the final South Carolina U.S. Senate debate between Senator Lindsey Graham and challenger Jaime Harrison.

 that appears in bold to show its definition.

-: common folksee definition - connecting with an audience by showing that you understand and share their everyday experiences and concerns.
+: common folksee definition - connecting with an audience by giving the impression that you understand and share their everyday struggles and concerns.

-: false dichotomysee definition - giving the impression that there are only two opposing choices or options, while ignoring any middle ground exists between the two extremes.
+: false dichotomysee definition - giving the impression that only two opposing options exist while ignoring the possibility of any middle ground or nuanced alternatives.

-: Between only choices on each end of the partisan political spectrum, while ignoring the existence of any middle-ground.
+: Between only binary policy choices found at opposite ends of the partisan political spectrum, ignoring the existence of moderate solutions or nuanced approaches. more...

-: Harrison casts Graham as a Washington insider and himself as a Washington outsider.
+: Harrison defines Graham as a Washington insider, while casting himself as a champion of local interests. more...

 : hyperbolesee definition - an extravagant statement or figure of speech used for effect, not intended to be taken literally.